 What Is Google Display Network Advertising?

 Google Display Network (GDN) is Google’s platform for showing visual ads across millions of websites, mobile apps, and YouTube.
-It reaches over 90% of internet users worldwide through partner sites that display Google ads in exchange for revenue sharing.
+It reaches over 90% of internet users worldwide through partner sites that show Google ads in exchange for revenue sharing.

 How Google Display Network Targeting Works